todaprojects/BitPHP-Sprint5/README.md

 ```
 ###### * if composer is not installed globally, run command: "php composer.phar install"

-2. After Laravel and other main dependencies are installed, run the following CLI commands for the remaining dependencies:
+2. Run the following CLI commands for the remaining dependencies:

 ```
 php artisan ui vue --auth